PiotrGren/OOP-Multifunction-Clock/README.md

 ## Usage / Użycie

-After running the project in Visual Studio, the application will open and be ready for use.
+[EN] After running the project in Visual Studio, the application will open and be ready for use.
 Here is a brief description of the available functions:

-Po uruchomieniu projektu w Visual Studio, aplikacja otworzy się i będzie gotowa do użycia.
+[PL] Po uruchomieniu projektu w Visual Studio, aplikacja otworzy się i będzie gotowa do użycia.
 Oto krótki opis funkcji dostępnych w aplikacji:

  - Clock [Zegar]: Displays the current time in 24-hour format.